lruslan/ansible-eos/docs/overview.rst

 2. Collect Fact information from the node
 3. Download the module to the node
 4. Execute the module on the node
+5. pyeapi consults /mnt/flash/eapi.conf to determine credentials for using eAPI
+6. pyeapi commands run locally to modify configuration
-5. Read stdout and parse it into JSON
+7. Read stdout and parse it into JSON
-6. Return the result to the Ansible Control Host
+8. Return the result to the Ansible Control Host

 **Assumption 1**
 You'll notice that this method uses SSH to communicate with the node.
 This